pavelmaksimov25/adk-search-example/README.md

 # Activate your environment
 source venv/bin/activate  # or `uv shell` if using uv

-# Run the search agent
+# Run the search agent and follow the instructions
 adk web
 ```